Azure Security

 az appconfig snapshot archive --name appcs-platform-prod --snapshot-name "orders-2026-06-01-rel-115"

 Snapshots also bound your blast radius: a fat-fingered key edit on the live store does not affect any instance pinned to a snapshot.
 The trade-off is that pinned instances do not get dynamic refresh — they are frozen by design.
 Most teams run live keys with sentinel refresh for fast-moving flags and reserve snapshots for the connection-string-grade config they want frozen per release.
+App Configuration also keeps key-value revisions automatically (a history of every change), which complements snapshots:

 6. Private endpoint, geo-replication, and high-availability patterns